Ramose and Hatnofer: Differing interpretations for the background of Senenmut's parents

-Another option is that the tomb of Ramose was robbed shortly after his burial and that Ramose was reburied with his wife when she died.
-Again, this makes it hard to pinpoint any social background for Ramose and Senenmut, as it would be impossible to make any statements about the quality of his original burial equipment.
+Another explanation for the differences in the grave goods is that the tomb of Ramose was robbed shortly after his burial and that Ramose was reburied with his wife when she died and received the grave goods found in her burial.
+Again, this makes it difficult to pinpoint any social background for Ramose and Senenmut, as it would be impossible to make any statements about the quality of his original burial equipment.

-Senenmut's mother Hatnofer—the daughter of a lady named Sitdjehuty—was herself simply identified as 'Mistress of the House', which was a very general title awarded to married women.
+Hatnofer—the daughter of a lady named Sitdjehuty—was simply identified as 'Mistress of the House', which was a very general title awarded to married women.
 When Hatnofer died, she was a short, at just over five feet tall, but somewhat stout lady of about 60 years old.
 Hatnofer was interred with several mirrors which were made of highly polished bronze or silver set into wood or metal handles as well as a bronze razor, which was found along with other cosmetic devices inside a basket in her tomb.